 FSLogix Profiles puts a user’s entire profile into a VHD or VHDX container.
 This container is typically stored on a file server and attached dynamically as the user logs on.
 The Windows Search database can also be roamed in the Profile Container.
 This capability to roam the Search Database requires an Office 365 Container license.
 Also, note that roaming the Search Database in a Multi-user environment has specific Windows OS version requirements documented here.
+Date / Time stamps are not necessarily updated when VHD writes are complete.

 Only two settings are required for Profiles to work: 'Enabled' and 'VHDLocations'.
 However, there are numerous settings available.